Rent control in the United States: Massachusetts

+In 1920, the state legislature passed several laws that prohibited landlords from raising rents past 25% a year, expiring in 1923.
+This was in the face of the 1918-20 New York City rent strikes, where a similar law (known as the April laws) was passed in its aftermath which was then amended in NY to be a far stricter and comprehensive law.

 Rent control existed in Massachusetts between 1970 and 1994 when it was repealed by ballot initiative.
-According to the National Bureau of Economic Research, the number of rental units was reduced by 15% and tenants were 8-9% less likely to move due to rent control.
-Tenants paid 40% below market rates on their units, and the value of properties was diminished by 45%.
+According to the National Bureau of Economic Research, the number of rental units was reduced by 15%, tenants paid 40% below market rates on their units, and the value of properties was diminished by 45%.
+Tenants were 8-9% less likely to move due to rent control.

 During its existence, those who lived in rent controlled apartments included Ruth Abrams, a Justice of the Massachusetts Supreme Judicial Court, and Frederik, Crown Prince of Denmark.
 It was blamed for the death of at least one landlord, due to the stress caused by a ruling from a rent control board that would require him to raise his entire house to create a new, legal apartment in the basement.

+Rents rose dramatically after rent control was repealed, with average rents rising 21 percent across all units in municipalities that had a rent control program before repeal; median rents rose 40 percent in Cambridge for tenants who stayed in formerly controlled units or moved to other never-controlled units.
+Additionally, "exit rates from formerly controlled units spiked... and given the substantial accompanying increases in rents, it is likely that the new cohorts of renters were significantly more affluent than the tenants they replaced."

 After the repeal, the Massachusetts General Court passed a law protecting low-income tenants in rent control apartments from being evicted.
-Only 9.4% of tenants in rent control apartments qualified.
+Only 9.4% of tenants in rent-controlled apartments in Cambridge applied for and received protection for up to two years.
+One review states that one possible explanation for the low number is the combination of a strict income limit with inaction by tenants whose rents did not immediately rise in the aftermath of repeal.
+However, "the dramatically low percentage of formerly controlled units whose tenants established protected status gives credence to the assertion of opponents of rent control that it had become an entitlement program for middle- and upper-income tenants."